 Note: Contact the DVA about medical conditions, disabilities and driving in Northern Ireland.

-Having a 'notifiable' condition means it could affect your ability to drive a vehicle in a safe manner.
+Having a 'notifiable' condition means it could affect your ability to drive a vehicle, or ride a motorbike, in a safe manner.

 Some of the common notifiable conditions and disabilities associated with driving and licences include: